Arab Socialist Ba'ath Party – Iraq Region: In power: February–September 1963

 Abdul Salam Arif became the president of Iraq and Ahmed Hassan al-Bakr became prime minister after taking power in February 1963.
 Ali Salih al-Sa'di, secretary-general of the Regional Command of the Iraqi Ba'ath Party, became deputy prime minister and Minister of Interior – a post he lost on 11 May.
 Despite not being prime minister, al-Sadi had effective control over the Iraqi Ba'ath Party.
 Seven out of nine members supported his leadership in the party's Regional Command.

-According to Coughlin, in the aftermath of the coup, the National Guard initiated an "orgy of violence" against all communist elements and some left-wing forces.
+According to Coughlin, in the aftermath of the coup, the National Guard initiated an "orgy of violence" against all communist and other left-wing elements.
 This period led to the establishment in Baghdad of several interrogation chambers.
 The government requisitioned several private houses and public facilities, and an entire section of Kifah Street was used by the National Guard.
 Many of the victims of the rout were innocent, or were victims of personal vendettas.
 According to Coughlin, the most notorious torture chamber was located at the "Palace of the End," where the royal family was killed in 1958.
 Nadhim Kazzer, who became director of the Directorate of General Security, was responsible for the acts committed there.

 The party was ousted from government in November 1963, due to factionalism.
 The question within the Ba'ath Party was whether or not it would pursue its ideological goal of establishing a union with Syria, Egypt or both.
 Al-Sadi supported a union with Syria, which was ruled by the Ba'ath Party, while the more conservative military wing supported Qasim's "Iraq first policy".
 Factionalism and the ill-disciplined behaviour of the National Guard led the military wing to initiate a coup against the party's leadership.
 Al-Sadi was forced into exile in Spain.

 Al-Bakr, in an attempt to save the party, called for a meeting of the National Command of the Ba'ath Party.
 The meeting exacerbated the party's problems.
 Aflaq, who saw himself as the leader of the pan-Arab Ba'athist movement, declared his intent to take control of the Iraqi Ba'ath Party.
 The "Iraq first" wing was outraged.
 President Arif lost patience with the Iraqi Ba'ath Party, and the party was ousted from government on 18 November 1963.
 The 12 Ba'ath members of the government were forced to resign, and the National Guard was dissolved and replaced with the Republican Guard.
 Some authorities believe that Aflaq supported Arif's coup against the Ba'athist government in order to weaken al-Sadi's position within the party and strengthen his own.